 - The Work of Applied Weather Science: I performed an ethnographic study of collaborative relationships between weather researchers and industry and government organizations as they built state of the art numerical weather prediction models for use in applied contexts.
 Over a year spent in the field, I captured a detailed account of researchers’ communication with outside collaborators, and with each other as they performed their daily work.
 Through my analyses of these data, I was particularly interested in unveiling how engaging in applied collaborative relationships shapes the scientific process and the technologies it produces.

-- Policy Implications of New Simulation Technologies: Paul Leonardi and I are collecting data from three different occupations (automobile engineers, atmospheric scientists, and urban planners) to examine how the increasing adoption of computer simulation technology is affecting organizational decision-making and policy development.
+- Policy Implications of New Simulation Technologies: Paul Leonardi, Dajung Woo, and I are collecting data from three different occupations (automobile engineers, atmospheric scientists, and urban planners) to examine how the increasing adoption of computer simulation technology is affecting organizational decision-making and policy development.

 - Rapidly Coordinating Knowledge on Distributed Teams: Paul Leonardi, Jeff Treem, and I are involved in an ongoing project looking at the communicative and technological mechanisms through which a network of hospitals organizes to rapidly provide care to urgently ill children.

+I earned my Ph.D. in 2014 from the Media, Technology and Society program in Northwestern University’s School of Communication.
 While I was a grad student at Northwestern, I was lucky to be a member of a thriving research community.
 I worked on projects with several faculty including my advisor, Paul Leonardi, as well as Noshir Contractor, Pablo Boczkowski, and William Ocasio.
-I also collaborated closely with other graduate students including Jeffrey Treem (now a professor at UT Austin) and Alan Clark (now a researcher at Facebook).
+I also collaborated closely with other graduate students including Jeffrey Treem (now a professor at UT Austin) and Alan Clark.